-If you are a non-clinician, this pathway will give you the opportunity to study the service you manage, making you better informed and more credible.
+If you are a non-clinician, this course will give you the opportunity to study the service you manage, making you better informed and equipped to face the current and future challenges within healthcare.

-The modular structure of the pathway means that there are four levels of award, relating to 1) standalone modules, 2) Post Graduate Certificate in Amputee Rehabilitation, 3) Post Graduate Diploma in Amputee Rehabilitation and 4) MSc in Health Sciences (Amputee Rehabilitation Pathway).
+The modular structure of the pathway means that there are four levels of award, relating to:

 You can apply to this course online using our online application form.